duskodize/translate-action/README.md

 ## 📌 Background

 This tool was created because during **internet shutdowns in Iran**, many online services (including Google Translate) become unreliable or completely inaccessible.
-However, **GitHub and GitHub Actions often continue to work** via alternative routes or less restricted IPs.
+However, **GitHub and GitHub Actions often continue to work**.
 By running the translation inside a GitHub workflow, you can still get accurate translations even when direct access to Google Translate is blocked on your local network.

 ## ✨ Workflows